Have you tweeted about your #firstsevenjobs? I did!

 |Writing / Editing / Publishing||Freelance Writer, Copywriter, reporter, writer, intern|

-For some categories, keywords seem natural to us, for some others we might be more surprised.
-For instance, the algorithm was trained with data which included “‘Pet Stylist’, ‘Dog Trainer’, ‘Pet Stylist (DOG GROOMER)'” for the Wellness/Beauty category, and no “Dog sitter”, so that’s why dog sitting is a wellness job in our results.
+For some tags, keywords seem natural to us, for some others we might be more surprised.
+For instance, the algorithm was trained with data which included “‘Pet Stylist’, ‘Dog Trainer’, ‘Pet Stylist (DOG GROOMER)'” for the Wellness/Beauty tag, and no “Dog sitter”, so that’s why dog sitting is a wellness job in our results.
 But wait, having a dog is good for your health so people caring for your dog helps your wellness, right?

 So, well, as any statistical or machine learning prediction, the data you use for training your model is quite crucial.
 The jobs classifier could probably use even more data for improving classification.
-As any MonkeyLearn public module, it can be built upon and improved, so who’s in for forking it?
+As any MonkeyLearn public model, it can be built upon and improved, so who’s in for forking it?
 In the meanwhile, it still offers an interesting output to play with.
 I nearly wanted to add “MonkeyLearn user” as an “Entertainment” job because our sample of classified job descriptions is a nice playground for looking at life trajectories 🙂

 What sorts of jobs did people describe in their tweets?